 senior qualified International

-staff creating a likely gap in key workplace plan.
-Assisted EU staff to
+staff creating a workplace plan.

+likely gap in key Assisted EU staff to

 roles in future register for settled

 (e.g. band 6 status and discussed

-nurses) plans to stay/leave with each to provide
+nurses) plans to stay/leave with

+each to provide

 Reducing potential assurance that there

 international will be no large-scale

 supply loss of EU staff post-

+Brexit.

-New longer Brexit.
+New longer

 training models